pfitzgibbon/Projects/c++/arduino_thermo/readme.txt

 and excel solver.

-fast forward to my senior year of college (spring 2019) and i was coding again in excel vba and learning very basics of python. went 4 years without touching coding (unless you count sql, which i really don't), but got a job where i had to learn it and have kept learning ever since to the point that i consider my career path now pretty much tied to coding and compsci.
+fast forward to my senior year of college (spring 2019) and i was coding again in excel vba and learning very basics of python. went 4 years without touching coding between those years (unless you count sql, which i really don't), but got a job where i had to learn it and have kept learning ever since to the point that i consider my career path now pretty much tied to coding and compsci.